-When an operand value is determined when assembling the source program and the determined value is in an addressing range in which SB relative can be selected.
-The SB relative selectable address range is a range in the result added +0 to +255 or +0 to

-65535 to value of the 16-bit register (SB).
+- When an operand value is determined when assembling the source program and the determined value is in an addressing range in which SB relative can be selected.
+The SB relative selectable address range is a range in the 64-Kbyte address space and range in the result added -0 to +255 to value of the 16-bit register (SB). - Precautions